NASA-IMPACT/veda-ui/docs/adr/004-component-library-restructure.md

 // ... many more scattered imports
 ```

+## Primary Goal: Defining Clear Boundaries

+The primary goal of this restructure is to **define clear boundaries** between library packages and applications.
+This separation of concerns is essential for:

+* **Maintainability**: Clear understanding of what belongs to the library vs. application-specific code
+* **Build system modernization**: Better organization facilitates the planned build system updates outlined in the [v7 roadmap](#references)
+* **Scalability**: Enables the codebase to grow with clear separation between reusable components and application code
+* **Developer experience**: Obvious location for new components and clear import patterns

+This goal was agreed upon by the team as the foundation for the restructure work.

+**Note**: This ADR represents **Phase 1** of a larger refactor effort.
+While this phase focuses on establishing clear boundaries and organizing the codebase structure, it sets the foundation for addressing broader developer experience concerns tracked in the [v7 roadmap](#references):

+* Uniform design system and style approach (USWDS, devseed-ui)
+* Consistent style customization patterns (styled components, SCSS, USWDS patterns)
+* Component modularity and decoupling (components currently entangled with logic and other components)
+* Improved developer experience (deeply nested props, intermixed logic/view code)
+* Build system reliability (mysterious build failures, swallowed errors)

 ## Decision Drivers

 * **Developer experience**: Clear separation between library components and application code
 * **Library evolution**: Clear path toward a standalone component library
 * **Migration clarity**: Obvious location for new library components
+* **Build system modernization**: Better organization supports planned build system updates (see [v7 roadmap](#references))
+* **Monorepo boundaries**: Define clear boundaries between packages and applications

 ## Considered Options